Unbounded density estimator using stats::density()

 a numeric: the bandwidth, as the standard deviation of the kernel

-a function: a function taking x
+a function: a function taking

-a string: the suffix of the name of a function starting with "bandwidth_"
+(the sample) and returning the bandwidtha string: the suffix of the name of a function starting with

-will be used to determine the bandwidth.
+that will be used to determine the bandwidth.
 See bandwidth for a list.

-numeric: the bandwidth for the density estimator is multiplied
+numeric: the bandwidth for the density estimator is multiplied by this value.
+See

 string: the smoothing kernel to be used.
-This must partially
+This must partially match one of

-, "rectangular"
+, or"optcosine"

 Should the density estimate be trimmed to the bounds of the data?

-(very experimental) The name and interpretation of this argument
+(very experimental) The name and interpretation of this argument are subject to change without notice.
+Positive integer.
+If

-an adaptive approach to calculate the density.
-First, uses the
+, uses an adaptive approach to calculate the density.
+First, uses the adaptive bandwidth algorithm of Abramson (1982) to determine local (pointwise) bandwidths, then groups these bandwidths intoadapt

-) for a fully adaptive approach, but this will be very slow; typically
+) for a fully adaptive approach, but this will be very slow; typically something around 100 yields nearly identical results.- na.rm

-Should missing (NA
+Should missing (

-) values in x
+) values inx

 Additional arguments (ignored).

-If TRUE
+If

-, the range of the output of this density estimator
+, the range of the output of this density estimator is computed and is returned in the$x

-element of the result, and c(NA, NA)
+element of the result, andc(NA, NA)

-is returned in $y
+is returned in$y

 .
-This gives a faster way to determine the range of the output
+This gives a faster way to determine the range of the output thandensity_XXX(n = 2)

 .